Magnetically Arrested Disks in Quiescent Black-Hole Binaries: Formation Scenario, Observable Signatures, and Potential PeVatrons: Introduction

 MADs can also accelerate non-thermal protons, or cosmic-ray (CR) protons, which can diffusively escape from the MADs.
 CRs of energies below PeV (``knee'') are believed to be produced in the Milky Way.
 Supernova remnants are considered to produce Galactic CRs through diffusive shock acceleration \citep[see][for reviews]{2012SSRv..173..491S,2012SSRv..173..369H}, and their gamma-ray spectra show that they authentically accelerate protons to GeV - TeV energies \citep{Ackermann:2013wqa,Abeysekara:2020uqf}.
 However, they often show spectral cutoffs or breaks below $\sim10$ TeV \citep{Aha13a,Abeysekara:2020uqf}, calling into question whether they are capable of generating PeV-scale particles\footnote{Recently, \cite{2020ApJ...896L..29A} and \cite{2021NatAs.tmp...41T} independently reported detection of $\gtrsim100$ TeV photons from a SNR, G106.3+2.7.
 These findings suggest it as a potential PeVatron.}.
 This raised the need for exploring other candidates, which include Sgr A* \citep{2016Natur.531..476H,FMK17a}, milli-second pulsars \citep{2018JCAP...07..042G}, isolated black holes (BHs; \citealt{IMT17a}), jets in X-ray binaries \citep{2020MNRAS.493.3212C}, pulsar wind nebulae \citep{2018MNRAS.478..926O}, stellar winds from young star clusters \citep{Aharonian:2018oau}, and superbubbles \citep{Bykov:2014asa}.
-In this paper, we newly add MADs in QBXB (QBXB-MADs) into the list of PeVatron candidates.
+Very recently, Tibet AS$\gamma$ Collaboration reported discovery of diffuse sub-PeV gamma-rays from the Galactic plane, proving that PeVatrons exist in our Galaxy~\citep{2021PhRvL.126n1101A}.
+Following multi-messenger discussions suggest that PeVatrons can be a population distinct from GeV-TeV CR sources~\citep{2021arXiv210405609L,2021arXiv210409491F}, which strengthens the need for other PeVatron candidates.
+In this paper, we newly add MADs in QBXB (QBXB-MADs) into the list.

 This paper is organized as follows.
 In Section \ref{sec:MAD}, we discuss conditions for the MAD formation in stellar-mass BH binaries and demonstrate that they are fulfilled in the quiescent state.
 In Section \ref{sec:photon}, we study emission from thermal and non-thermal electrons in the QBXB-MADs.
 We focus on a few selected QBXBs that have well-measured multiwavelength spectra.
 We then show that our QBXB-MAD model is in reasonable agreement with the observed data, which supports our assertion that QBXBs form MADs.
 In Section \ref{sec:CR}, we examine the production of CRs in QBXB-MADs.
 We demonstrate that they can produce PeV-scale protons, potentially dominating the observed CR spectrum around the knee.
 In Section \ref{sec:discussion}, we discuss implications and outline strategies to test our key assumptions.
 In Section \ref{sec:summary}, we present our conclusions.
 We use the convention of $Q_x = Q/10^x$ in cgs units unless otherwise noted.